AAlcazar5/CapturingBodyMotionIn3D/README.md

 # Capturing Body Motion in 3D

-A project to track a person in the physical environment and visualize their motion by applying the same body movements to a virtual character.
+A project to track a person in the physical environment and visualize their motion by replicating the same body movements to a virtual character.

 ## Overview